1SLiquidity/core/documentation/smart-contracts/StreamDaemon.sol.md

 **Sweet Spot Algorithm**

+The aim of the sweet spot algorithm is to (a) determine the optimal number of streams for a given trade, and (b) to determine the DEX to route a stream to in the settling of the trade.

 We can derive some equations which describe the dynamics of the `amountIn` to `streamCount`.

 The following are variables involved in the process: